How to apply?

 - a transcript of earlier academic records

-- a preliminary research plan approved by the main supervisor (for guidance, see 1.5.1)
+- a preliminary research plan approved by the main supervisor

-- if necessary, a statement from the Comittee on Research Ethics and a permission for the use of laboratory animals
+- if necessary, a statement from the Comittee on Research Ethics and a permission for the use of laboratory animals (more information about ethical issues here)

 5. The application for pursuing doctoral studies is processed by the relevant doctoral programme.

 6. The faculty decides whether the right to pursue doctoral studies should be granted on the basis of a proposal made by the doctoral programme.
 When the right to study is granted, the faculty decides on any supplementary studies required, confirms the research topic, appoints the supervisors and approves the research plan and the personal doctoral study plans.
 The faculty communicates its decision to the applicant, the supervisors, the Student and Learning Services and the doctoral programme in question.
 Similarly, negative decisions and their justifications are communicated to the applicant, the supervisors and the doctoral programme.
-In addition, the applicant is provided with instructions on how to appeal the decision.
+In addition, the applicant is provided with instructions on how to appeal the decision (see below).

 7. After having been granted the right to pursue doctoral studies, the student immediately registers as a doctoral student using a registration form which shall then be submitted to the Student and Learning Services.
 In subsequent academic years, the registration must be carried out by mid-September.